teamniteo/handbook/2_Operations/security.md

 ### Two-Factor Authentication (2FA)

-Where ever possible enable 2FA (two-factor authentication) for logging into services.
+Whenever possible enable 2FA (two-factor authentication) for logging into services.

 * OTP (one-time-password) authentication application, e.g. Google Authenticator, is a really secure option.
 * SMS authentication should be avoided, unless the only 2FA option, as it is vulnerable to attacks.